fabien-h/acta/README.md

 Maintainability is the ability to make changes with confidence.
 If you cannot understand your dataflow instantly today and describe it in a simple sentence, it means that three months from now you will be lost in the layers of abstraction that you just created and that any modification will be a nightmare.

-If an action calls a dispatcher to push updated data in a middleware that will look into a bunch a reducers to find the one that will transform the updated data to push them into a provider that will trigger a mapping from the tranformed updated data into properties in a higher order function that wraps the parent of the component where the data will be displayed...
+If an action calls a dispatcher to push updated data in a middleware that will look into a bunch a reducers to find the one that will transform the updated data to push them into a provider that will trigger a mapping from the transformed updated data into properties in a higher order function that wraps the parent of the component where the data will be displayed...
 Well, congratulations, you made the life of the next guy hell.
 And this is not a caricature, some applications have way more complicated dataflow.
 Sometimes it's required; but if I bet that it's not your case, I'll be right 99.9% of the time.

 The goal of **Acta** is to make you forget about reducers, observers, maptoprops, providers, HOCs...
-Components are explicitely responsible for subscribing to the state or event.
+Components are explicitly responsible for subscribing to the state or event.
 You can call for a complex data treatment inside the component.
 You can have actions that will be triggered.
-But the incoming data flow should be the most direcct possible.
+But the incoming data flow should be the most direct possible.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)